-The following table sets forth information as of December 31, 2016, with respect to compensation plans under which the Company's equity securities are authorized for issuance:
+The following table sets forth information as of December 31, 2015, with respect to compensation plans under which the Company's equity securities are authorized for issuance:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(a)(1) Weighted-average exercise price of outstanding options, warrants and rights(b)(2) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(c)(3) Equity compensation plans approved by shareholders: Brown & Brown, Inc. 2000 Incentive Stock Option Plan 175,000 \$ 18.48 - Brown & Brown, Inc. 2010 Stock Incentive Plan N/A N/A 3,729,566 (4) Brown & Brown, Inc. 1990 Employee Stock Purchase Plan N/A N/A 4,680,263 Brown & Brown, Inc. Performance Stock Plan N/A N/A - Total 175,000 \$ 18.48 8,409,829 Equity compensation plans not approved by shareholders
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(a)(1) Weighted-average exercise price of outstanding options, warrants and rights(b)(2) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(c)(3) Equity compensation plans approved by shareholders: Brown & Brown, Inc. 2000 Incentive Stock Option Plan 269,589 \$ 18.48 Brown & Brown, Inc. 2010 Stock Incentive Plan N/A N/A 2,793,832 Brown & Brown, Inc. 1990 Employee Stock Purchase Plan N/A N/A 5,194,928 Brown & Brown, Inc. Performance Stock Plan N/A N/A Total 269,589 \$ 18.48 7,988,760 Equity compensation plans not approved by shareholders

-(1) In addition to the number of securities listed in this column, 3,404,569 shares are issuable upon the vesting of restricted stock granted under the Brown & Brown, Inc. Performance Stock Plan and the Brown & Brown, Inc. 2010 Stock Incentive Plan, which represents the maximum number of shares that can vest based upon the achievement of certain performance criteria.

-- (2) The weighted-average exercise price excludes outstanding restricted stock as there is no exercise price associated with these equity awards. - (3) All of the shares available for future issuance under the Brown & Brown, Inc. 2000 Incentive Stock Option Plan, the Brown & Brown, Inc. - Performance Stock Plan, and the Brown & Brown, Inc. 2010 Stock Incentive Plan may be issued in connection with options, warrants, rights, restricted stock, or other stock-based awards. - (4) The payout for 321,955 shares of our outstanding performance-based restricted stock grants may be increased up to 200% of the target or decreased to zero, subject to the level of performance attained.
-The amount reflected in the table is calculated assuming the maximum payout for all restricted stock grants.
+- (1) In addition to the number of securities listed in this column, 2,724,208 shares are issuable upon the vesting of restricted stock granted under the Brown & Brown, Inc. Performance Stock Plan and the Brown & Brown, Inc. 2010 Stock Incentive Plan, which represents the maximum number of shares that can vest based on the achievement of certain performance criteria. - (2) The weighted-average exercise price excludes outstanding restricted stock as there is no exercise price associated with these equity awards. - (3) All of the shares available for future issuance under the Brown & Brown, Inc. 2000 Incentive Stock Option Plan, the Brown & Brown, Inc. Performance Stock Plan, and the Brown & Brown, Inc. 2010 Stock Incentive Plan may be issued in connection with options, warrants, rights, restricted stock, or other stock-based awards.